Dhanip200/Learning-gazebo/README.md

+To get back inside your running container and continue working:
+Run this on your host terminal (not inside Docker):

+docker exec -it happy_margulis /bin/bash
+or equivalently:

+docker exec -it 26e18ba9a446 /bin/bash

 # Learning-gazebo
 Hi I am Dhanip Modi an Aspiring robotics and AI enginner i am learning how to use ros and gazebo.
 This is muy attemp in learning gazebo and ros
 I launched WSl and in that installed gazebo (currently running on docker).